huin/kerbcam2/design.md

  * ignoring rotation
  * reference position relative to object's position, plus some multiple of the object's velocity vector relative to the SOI (rotating/non-rotating SOI).
+   Questions remain open as to when the position and velocity are sampled.
+The intent is to help with fly-by effects, but some clarity is needed here.